nus-cs2113-AY2122S1/tp/docs/UserGuide.md

      | Timer will start once you entered "start":
   start
      | Lorem Ipsum is simply dummy
+  lorem ipsum is simply dummy
+     | Your progress:5/10
   ```
 * Exit: `Exit` allows user to terminate the current game.

 #### 3.2.2 Time Limit Game
+In a Time-Limit Game, user needs to specify the duration
+they want to type.
+Timer will stop once the duration is reached
+and terminates the game at the same time.
+>**NOTE**:
+> The time limit that user inputs needs to be a positive integer that represents time in seconds.
+> It also needs to be multiple of 30.
 * Format: `game -time [TIME_LIMIT] [-c] [-sn]`
 * Example: `game -time`
 * ```